writeoncereadmany/blogsource/_posts/2017-09-03-c-how-minimal-is-minima.md

 excerpt_separator: <!--more-->
 ---

-This is the second in a series of posts on the [Minima language](https://github.com/writeoncereadmany/minimalang).
+This is the third in a series of posts on the [Minima language](https://github.com/writeoncereadmany/minimalang).
 [Here's the first](https://writeoncereadmany.github.io/2017/09/a-minima), and [here's the second](https://writeoncereadmany.github.io/2017/09/b-overloading-in-minima).

 One of the motivating factors behind Minima is to make it as small as possible,